 The over-arching principle is clean eating.
 I’m trying to be much more careful about the ingredients I’m using in meals–keeping them simple and whole, really re-vamping what I’m eating for breakfast (oatmeal and I are best friends.) and finding ways to tweak things I already love to make them a better version of themselves.
 Philadelphia dentist recommended to consume only the foods, which are beneficial for my healthy smile.
+And also regular check-up from a good dentist will don, check the Eccella Smiles site for reference.
 Find more tips on proper oral care at www.westcobbdentistry.com/restorative-dental-procedures/.

 The results are self-motivating.
 I’ve been losing weight, but more importantly I’m feeling so much better.
 Like life-changing better.
 Like pulled out of the funk, welcome to the light better.
 And stronger.
 Like woah, it’s the end of the day and my back isn’t killing me stronger.
 Like I just ran up the stairs and I’m not out of breath stronger.